dbrennand/dbrennand.github.io/content/blog/aws-sdk-s3.md

 A bucket has a flat structure with no actual concept of directories however, you can prefix object keys with (sub)directories to create a directory structure 📁

-Now that's out of the way, lets begin interacting with the ECS S3 API using the @aws-sdk/client-s3 for JavaScript 😎
+Now that's out of the way, let's begin interacting with the ECS S3 API using the @aws-sdk/client-s3 for JavaScript 😎

 ## Prerequisites